inkVerb/rgb/README.md

 - `colors/` must be populated from the Octave scripts.
 - `bin/` must be downloaded and unzipped.
 - `makergb` is used by `makergball`
-- `rgb-bin/` contains raw R - G - B .png transparencies that need to be composited with the panel frame.
+- `rgb-bin/` contains raw R-G-B .png transparencies that need to be composited with the panel frame.
 - `rgb-base/` contains the R-G-B transparencies from `rgb-bin/` composited with the panel frame, but have no solid colors.
 - `rgb-panel/` contains the R-G-B panel composites from `rgb-base/` AND has the solid colors on the left.